sballarati/inst4wa/README.md

     Inst4WA.exe -XmlConfigPath "TestCases\StaticTests-Azure\HelloWorldVMRole.xml" -DomainName "\<your unique name\>" -Subscription "\<your subscription name\>" -Location "\<data center location\>" -Force "\<True or False\>"

 4. The above command will create a Hello World IaaS service under the given subscription in the specified data center location and with a deployment URL that is based on the specified domain name.
 Each VM in the service will have the Windows Web Server Role enabled and a TCP endpoint connected to it, so you can connect to it from the outside.
 The Location parameter specifies the Windows Azure data center location where the service and its storage account will be located.
 The "Force" parameter specifies what should be done in case a previous instance of the service already exists.
 Setting "Force" to "true" will delete all the VM's associated with the previous instance.
 Setting it to "false" will lead to simply reusing the VM's from the previous instance.
 Please refer to the HelloWorldVMRole.xml for description of other parameters and steps involved.

-## Steps for Deploying CouchDb PaaS or IaaS Solution to Windows Azure

-Please refer to the ReadMe at the https://github.com/MSOpenTech/Windows-Azure-CouchDB.

-## Steps for Deploying Solr PaaS Solution to Windows Azure

-Please refer to the ReadMe at the https://github.com/MSOpenTech/Windows-Azure-Solr.

 ## Specific Steps for Executing Automated Test Cases